The Dunton Plotlands > Spion Kop (2011-2013)

-Installation; film projections, found object, printed material.
+Installation; film projections, found objects, printed material.
 Dimension of shoe: L 220 mm x W 80 mm x D 70 mm, bowl: D 100 mm.

 Sold with a list of road signs, a spare compass, animal-shaped Letraset transfers and free sports posters, the Wayfinders became known as ‘the adventure shoe, that was perfect for school’.

-By 1980, Compulsory Purchase Orders had been issued and bulldozers began to demolish the houses.
-Whilst most land owners cooperated and sold to the Corporation, not all were keen to leave their country retreats.
-Many fought to keep their homes, the final resident remaining barricaded away behind caravans and fencing until 2006.
+By 1980, Compulsory Purchase Orders had been issued and bulldozers began to remove housing.
+Some land owners cooperated and sold to the Corporation, however many were forced to leave their country retreats, which had become home.

 This project uses an extended map of all plots, found objects from the site and video footage to document an area once home to hundreds, now a nature reserve.